savi-lang/savi-lang.github.io/_concepts/concurrency-safety.md

 ## Rule 2: Safe Writes

-If *I'm writing* data, *no other thread can write* that data at the same time.
+If *I'm writing* data, *no other thread can write* to that data at the same time.

 ```html demo
 {% include i/concepts/concurrency-safety-3.svg %}